Finishing the Norfolk Coast Path at Hopton-on-Sea

 Nearest Rail Access: Great Yarmouth

-This makes it the most practical departure point for walkers completing the route from west to east.
+There are connections via Greater Anglia to Norwich and the wider network, making it the main departure point for walkers finishing the route from west to east.